letItCurl/sudoku-solver-engine/readme.md

 </tr>
 </table>

-*** I know, this: new Engine(mySudoku, myTooBox) is not efficient.
-But this code was produce to explain to my students the concept of oop ***
+***I know, this: new Engine(mySudoku, myTooBox) is not efficient.
+But this code was produce to explain to my students the concept of oop***

 ## Example:

-- create a new file.
+- create a new directory.
 - cd inside
 - execute yarn init / npm init
 - install the sudoku-solver-engine